JohnRiddles/westraining-R/intro-to-R/02-dataio.md

 states$population[states$code == "NE"] <- 1.8
 ```

-Carefully examine what's happening in the previous line. `states$code` gets the column `code` in our dataset. `states$code == "NE"` returns a logical vector in which only the third observation will be `TRUE`. `states$population[states$code == "NE"]` access the `population` value for Nebraska.
+Carefully examine what’s happening in the previous line. `states$code`
+gets the column `code` in our dataset. `states$code == "NE"` returns a
+logical vector in which only the third observation will be `TRUE`.
+`states$population[states$code == "NE"]` access the `population` value
+for Nebraska.
 And then we assign the correct value 1.8 to it.
+The
-The underlying idea is that we select the observations that we want to transform and replace them.
+underlying idea is that we select the observations that we want to
+transform and replace them.

 The dataset is also useful to think about variable types.
+Consider the
-Consider the variable `region`: it is a vector of characters, but we would like to consider it as a discrete variable in which we would represent it as a value (a number) with a label (the region name).
-That's a `factor` in R.
+variable `region`: it is a vector of characters, but we would like to
+consider it as a discrete variable in which we would represent it as a
+value (a number) with a label (the region name).
+That’s a `factor` in R.

 ``` r
 states$region <- factor(states$region)